vlad-ds/programming-notes/sql/design.md

 **Materialized views** are physically materialized.
 They store the query results, not the query.
 They are refreshed or rematerialized when prompted.

 They are useful for queries with long execution time.
-The data is only as update as the last time it was refreshed.
+The data is only as updated as the last time it was refreshed.
 So they're not good for use cases where the data needs to updated often.

 Materialized views are typically used in DWH (OLAP).